ridglef/alpha/README.md

 <h1 align="center">Alpha</h1>

-Alpha is a pretty basic encryption "algorithm".
+Alpha is a pretty basic encryption "algorithm" made for fun.

 # How it works
 1. Once a string is passed in it gets reversed for some fun.